stevens68/twixtbot-ui/README.md

 <br>

->In addition, Linux users must make sure Tkinter is installed.
+>Linux users must make sure that Tkinter is installed.
 The installation command for Debian based distributions is:
 >
 >`sudo apt-get install python3-tk`